pandas-dev/pandas/doc/source/user_guide/categorical.rst

 These are called `dummy variables <https://en.wikipedia.org/wiki/Dummy_variable_(statistics)>`_, or one-hot encoding.
 :class:`pandas.Categorical` objects can easily be converted to and from such an encoding.

-The :meth:`pandas.Categorical.from_dummies` class method accepts a dataframe whose dtypes are coercible to boolean, and an ``ordered`` argument for whether the resulting ``Categorical`` should be considered ordered (like the ``Categorical`` constructor).
-A column with a NA index will be ignored.
-Any row which is entirely falsey, or has a missing value, will be uncategorised.

 :meth:`pandas.Categorical.get_dummies` produces a dataframe of dummy variables.
 It works in the same way and supports most of the same arguments as :func:`pandas.get_dummies`.